ViewSonic Introduces New LED Projectors with 3rd Generation LED Technology for Meeting and Learning Spaces

 Delivering Higher Brightness and Energy Efficiency to Support Sustainable Environments

-SUBANG JAYA, Malaysia, May 18, 2022 /PRNewswire/ -- ViewSonic Corp., a leading global provider of visual solutions, introduces the latest 3rd Generation LED projectors LS500WHE and LS550WHE for both enterprise and education markets.
+SINGAPORE, May 19, 2022 /PRNewswire/ -- ViewSonic Corp., a leading global provider of visual solutions, introduces the latest 3rd Generation LED projectors LS500WHE and LS550WHE for both enterprise and education markets.
 Featuring the industry-leading 3rd generation LED technology, the new lamp-free projectors offer high brightness and energy-efficient design that promises less power consumption, a longer lifespan, and improved sustainability.

 "ViewSonic is a pioneer in developing LED technology for projection and achieved a milestone as the world's top 2 LED projector brand within 3 years.
 Through introducing the two new LED projectors, we expand our LED projector lineup into business and education sectors," said Dean Tsai, General Manager of Projector & LED Display Business Unit at ViewSonic.
 "With the latest 3rd generation LED technology, we aim to provide comprehensive LED projector solutions with higher brightness, better energy efficiency, and less maintenance to customers across all segments."